silky/infer-upstream/README.md

 infer-upstream
 ==============

-Takes a directory, and looks up the upstream repository.
+Takes a repo name, and looks up the upstream repository.
 If there is an upstream repository, writes it to standard out.
 Otherwise writes nothing.

 Usage: